 Method:

-- Mix and apply to scalp.
+- Mix and apply to the scalp.

-- Leave for 25–30 minutes before rinsing.
+- Leave for 25–30 minutes before rinsing thoroughly to remove the odour.

-j) Vegetable-Based Hair Dyes
+9. Commercial Vegetable-Based Hair Dyes

 Method:

-- Prepare and apply as per label.
+- Prepare and apply as per label directions.

-- Leave for suggested duration.
+- Leave for the suggested duration.

 - Rinse with sulfate-free shampoo.